trunk-io/docs/check/configuration/supported/rustfmt.md

 ---
-description: rustfmt
+description: A tool for formatting Rust code according to style guidelines.
 ---

-# rustfmt

-rustfmt is a formatter for Rust.
+**rustfmt** is a formatter for Rust.

 You can enable the rustfmt plugin with